kitizl/laser-trap-simulations/README.md

 The data will be stored in a folder prefixed `data`, followed by either the label you have provided, or a timestamp corresponding to when the run began.
 The plots produced using `statistics.py` as called from `driver.py` will be stored in a folder prefixed `plot`, followed by either the label you have provided or a timestamp correspodning to when the run began.

+The `data` folder will also contain a plaintext file, outlining the parameters for the experiment, named `METADATA-experiment-[$-l].txt`.
+It is in plaintext so as to allow additional comments if the user desires to add notes to their experimental runs.

+A more detailed documentation report is available upon request.

 ## Double-well

-This folder is not under active development, and might be removed in a future update when the single-well code can be (and as it stands, it in principle can) utilized to model a double well potential.
+This code is not under active development, and might be removed in a future update when the single-well code can be (and as it stands, it in principle can) utilized to model a double well potential.